magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to do something after a product has been saved in backend
+*  If one wants to do something after a product has been saved in backend

 ### 133. controller_action_inventory_populate_source_with_data